dimpase/M2/Packages-Style-Guide.md

            clearer to factor it into a composite of two functions.
 If necessary, introduce a new type to serve as the type of the intermediate result.

+* Algorithms
+    * Do not convert an order n algorithm into an order n^2 algorithm by repeated concatenation of lists or of matrices.

 * Order of arguments:
     * Functions should take arguments in increasing order of complexity.
 For example, if the arguments are an integer and a module, put the integer first.